Hilda von Alvensleben Rusteberg

 Joan Gilbert Casson

-Joan Gilbert Casson was the daughter of Herbert Alexander Casson.
-She married, firstly, Victor Alexander Charles Findlay before 1928.1 She married, secondly, Lt.-Col. Adam Duncan Chetwynd, 9th Viscount Chetwynd of Bearhaven, son of Godfrey John Boyle Chetwynd, 8th Viscount Chetwynd of Bearhaven and Hon.
-Mary Eden, on 28 April 1928.1 She and Lt.-Col. Adam Duncan Chetwynd, 9th Viscount Chetwynd of Bearhaven were divorced in 1951.1 She died in 1979.1
+Joan Gilbert Casson was born on 15 October 1898 at Bengal, India.1 She was the daughter of Herbert Alexander Casson and Gertrude Russell.1 She was baptised on 16 November 1898 at Simla, India.1 She married, firstly, Victor Alexander Charles Findlay, son of Charles Findlay, on 21 June 1920 at Simla, Bengal, India.2,1 She married, secondly, Lt.-Col. Adam Duncan Chetwynd, 9th Viscount Chetwynd of Bearhaven, son of Godfrey John Boyle Chetwynd, 8th Viscount Chetwynd of Bearhaven and Hon.
+Mary Eden, on 28 April 1928.2 She and Lt.-Col. Adam Duncan Chetwynd, 9th Viscount Chetwynd of Bearhaven were divorced in 1951.2 She died in 1979.2

-From before 1928, her married name became Findlay.1 Her married name became Chetwynd.
-As a result of her marriage, Joan Gilbert Casson was styled as Viscountess Chetwynd on 22 March 1936.
-She gained the rank of S/O in the service of the Women's Auxiliary Air Force.1
+From 21 June 1920, her married name became Findlay.2 Her married name became Chetwynd.
+After her marriage, Joan Gilbert Casson was styled as Viscountess Chetwynd on 22 March 1936.
+She gained the rank of S/O in the Women's Auxiliary Air Force.2

 Citations